 I actually adore how cosy this washroom feels and the soft light that filters in through the window.
 It somehow reminds me staying on the top floors of the small Parisian hotels on the left bank — very romantic.

-The simple tub is by Victoria & Albert.
-I chose it because it retains heat superbly and because of its super clean lines that make the most of a tight space.
+The streamlined bathtub is by Victoria & Albert.
+I chose it because it retains heat superbly and because of its super clean lines make the most of a tight space.

 Photographer Anthea Baxter took the dreamy and thematically apropos photo of the monkeys grooming in Udaipur, India.
 I spotted it at one of her shows, fell in love with it and had to have it.